Michelle Kosinski: Early life and education

+Kosinski attended St. Charles Borromeo School and graduated from Holy Cross High School as valedictorian.
+She earned bachelor's and master's degrees from the Medill School of Journalism at Northwestern University.

 Career

-Kosinski began work in broadcast journalism in Rockford, Illinois for WIFR while earning her BA and MA from the Medill School of Journalism at Northwestern University.
-Leaving WIFR, she moved to Charlotte, North Carolina at WSOC-TV and founded the Piedmont Bureau.
-In 2001, she was voted the Best Reporter in Charlotte by readers of the city's arts and entertainment magazine.
-In Fall of 2001, she left WSOC-TV for WTVJ in Miami.
+Kosinski began her broadcast journalism career in Rockford, Illinois, working for WIFR while she attended Northwestern University.
+She left WIFR and moved to Charlotte, North Carolina, to work at WSOC-TV, where she founded the Piedmont Bureau.

+In the fall of 2001, she left WSOC-TV for WTVJ in Miami.
 She is a 2003 Suncoast Regional Emmy Awards Craft Winner for reporting on Haitian immigrants and was named Woman of the Year in 2005 by Women in Communications of South Florida.

 Kosinski has covered such world events as the War in Afghanistan, terrorist plots in Europe, international court cases, and the 2010 Haiti earthquake.